pmfs1/neural-network-lib/.github/ISSUE_TEMPLATE/fix-review.md

 ---
-name: BUG REPORT
+name: FIX/REVIEW
-about: CREATE A REPORT TO HELP US IMPROVE
+about: REQUEST A FIX OR REVIEW; REPORT A BUG
-title: 'BUG:'
+title: "[FIX/REVIEW]"
-labels: BUG
+labels: FIX/REVIEW
 assignees: pmfs1

 ---